day8/re-frame/README.md

 So that tends to be the cycle:  DOM events dispatch, handlers manage them, which  cause `app-db` changes, which then cause a re-render, and the users sees something different.
 That's our water cycle.

-So handlers, which look after events, are the part of the system which do `app-db` mutation.
-You could almost imagine them as a "stored procedure" in a database.
+Because handlers are that part of the system which does `app-db` mutation, you could almost imagine them as a "stored procedures" on a database.
 Almost.
 Stretching it?
 We do like our in-memory database analogies.